giovannipbonin/ieee-program/Week 00/README.md

 ## How to get the most out of the course

-- The way most of the veteran members of Software Engineering Club improved their skills is by **teaching yourself**.
+The way most of the veteran members of Software Engineering Club improved their skills is by **teaching yourself**.
 Coming to these classes is great: We'll teach you and provide you with a group of like-minded learners.
 However, you have to put in the time yourself.

 I actually learned a lot about learning in this Coursera class I took in my last semester in college:

 - https://www.coursera.org/learn/learning-how-to-learn
-- A [couple](https://pastebin.com/JNbGxvp) [summaries](https://workflowy.com/s/E9HW.jGUYboLrGj) of the course.
+- A [couple](https://pastebin.com/JNbGxvp) of [summaries](https://workflowy.com/s/E9HW.jGUYboLrGj) of the course.

 ## How to get a job in Silicon Valley